Under the scheme, only Additional Boarding Allowance is income tested.

 Parental income and boarding costs

 In 2018, we look at your income for the 2016-17 financial year.

 How your income for tax year 2016-17 affects your payment

 |$52,706 or less||No change.
 But the maintenance income test can still affect it.|

 |More than $52,706||Reduced by 20 cents for every dollar over.
 This depends on the number of children in your family pool.|

 Boarding costs affect the amount of Additional Boarding Allowance you get.
 Boarding costs include boarding charges, plus $250 to cover items like laundry and toiletries.
 Boarding charges are the net boarding fees actually charged by the institution.
 It doesn't include fees for tuition or items relating to it.

-If the boarding charges for the year are less than $7,845, you can only get Basic Boarding Allowance.
+In 2018, if the boarding charges for that year are $7,999 or less, you can only get Basic Boarding Allowance.

-If the boarding charges for the year are $7,845 or more, the amount of Additional Boarding Allowance will be the lower amount of:
+If the boarding charges for the year are more than $7,999 in 2018, the amount of Additional Boarding Allowance will be the lower amount of: